re-js/reactive-box/README.md

 API of library implemented by only thee functions:

 + `box` - is the container for an immutable value.
-+ `sel` - is the cached selector (or computed value in another terminology) who will mark for recalculating on the next call If some of read inside boxes or selectors changed.
++ `sel` - is the cached selector (or computed value in another terminology) who will mark for recalculating If some of read inside boxes or selectors changed.
 + `expr` - is the expression who detects all boxes and selectors read inside and reacted If some of them changed.

 Example with React: